-From the viewpoint of this paper, I should add that the grouping of countries into "advanced",

-&quot;emerging market", and "other" categories is also not entirely obvious ex ante.
+&lt;sup>5From the viewpoint of this paper, I should add that the grouping of countries into "advanced," "emerging market," and "other" categories is also not entirely obvious ex ante.

-While this is a statement about facts, I also believe - for reasons that will be explained below - that countries should move away from the soft center as they remove capital controls.
+&lt;sup>6While this is a statement about facts, I also believe-for reasons that will be explained below-that countries should move away from the soft center as they remove capital controls.